 They are usually small, typically less than 2cm in size 6.

 Isodense to somewhat hypodense intraventricular mass compared to adjacent brain, which does not usually enhance.
-If large, it may have cystic or even calcific (up to half of cases 3) components.
+If large, it may have cystic or even calcific (up to half of the cases 3) components.
 Surrounding vasogenic oedema is usually absent.

 - iso - hypointense to white matter

-- usually homogeneous but may be heterogenous in larger lesions
+- generally homogeneous but may be heterogeneous in larger lesions

 - hyperintense to adjacent white and grey matter

 - again, heterogeneity may be seen in larger lesions, with susceptibility related signal drop out due to calcifications occasionally seen

 - no adjacent parenchymal oedema (as no brain invasion is present) 6